 Camps are quickly learning there is a population of campers with special needs.
 These may include medical conditions, military deployed families, and even emotionally impaired children who are all seeking a camp experience.
 Currently, just under 15% of camps serve special populations.

 - Healthy Habits

 Today's camps are focused on healthy habits.
-They encourage drinking more water, less soda, eat fruits & vegetables and reduced sugar intake.
+They encourage drinking more water, less soda, eating fruits and vegetables, and reducing sugar intake.
 Many camps accommodate special food allergies as well.

 - Health & Safety

-Many camps have a nurse or individuals that have been specially trained for camp health & safety issues.
-Allergic reactions, daily medicine distributions and the treatment of injuries are managed by trained professionals at many camps around the United States.
+Many camps have a nurse or individuals who have been specially trained for camp health and safety issues.
+Allergic reactions, daily medicine distributions, and the treatment of injuries are managed by trained professionals at many camps around the United States.
 When campers are involved in activities, trained staff have a first aid kit within arms reach and are ready to respond.

 Summer camp is a great opportunity for campers to learn and grow in a fun and relaxing setting.
 Be sure to search for the right camp for your child.